+WHAT'S NEXT?

-- 1) Check here to locate an IPS team that serves people in your county. - Outreach the IPS Team Lead listed at the site above, or speak with your supervisor about connecting with IPS teams who are contracted with your LME-MCO. - After sending in the referral form and documentation, call the IPS Team Lead together with the individual.
-Help ask any questions and alleviate concerns that the individual has about working. - 4) Attend initial intake sessions together with the individual you are referring. - 5) Help the IPS team get to know the individual you are working with and assist with assertive engagement. - 6) Help the IPS team think about possible job matches and job supports. - Consider scheduling regular meetings with your local IPS teams build a partnership and foster relationships. - The goal is to make a successful connection sending a referral is only the beginning.
+1) Check here to locate an IPS team that serves people in your county.
+2) Outreach the IPS Team Lead, listed at the site above, for more information on IPS and what the team can offer, including benefits counseling.
+Help ask any questions and alleviate concerns that the individual has about working.

+3) Assist the individual with the referral to IPS.

+- For individuals utilizing state funds, send the IPS team a referral form and documentation. - For Medicaid recipients, contact the Tailored Plan for their county to connect with the individual's Tailored Care Manager who will complete the eligibility process for the IPS service.

+4) Attend initial intake sessions together with the individual you are referring.

+5) Help the IPS team get to know the individual you are working with and assist with assertive engagement.

+6) Help the IPS team think about possible job matches and job supports.

+7) Schedule regular meetings with your local IPS teams - build a partnership and foster relationships.

+8) The goal is to make a successful connection -a referral is only the beginning.